-- Housing helps families find a more healthful environment to live in. - Elderly housing focusing on age 60 and older for items such as ramps, windows, and insulation. - Elderly services provides socialization for the elderly; home visits; transportation to the doctor, grocery, etc.; helps those individuals maintain independence. - Prescription assistance helps low-income individuals of all ages afford their medication. - Emergency assistance helps individuals whose homes have burned, utilities shut off, and more. - In-home respite helps keep families intact and not having to rely on nursing homes, provides mental and physical respite for caregivers. - Family life child development health and wellness is included in preschool curriculum, nutritious meals provided according to federal guidelines, home visitors work with children that may have developmental delays. - Counseling mental health and well-being therapy is provided. - Grateful Bread a food pantry that provides food to low-income households and community awareness and education. - Grateful Threads a gently-used clothing store with low-cost clothes for all ages. - Family advocacy small farms and gardens help people plan, afford, and start gardens, as well as grow and preserve their own nutritious food.
+- Housing helps families find a more healthful environment to live in. - Elderly housing focusing on age 60 and older for items such as ramps, windows, and insulation. - Elderly services provides socialization for the elderly; home visits; transportation to the doctor, grocery, etc.; helps those individuals maintain independence. - Prescription assistance helps low-income individuals of all ages afford their medication. - Emergency assistance helps individuals whose homes have burned, utilities shut off, and more. - In-home respite helps keep families intact and not having to rely on nursing homes, provides mental and physical respite for caregivers. - Family life child development health and wellness is included in preschool curriculum, nutritious meals provided according to federal guidelines, home visitors work with children that may have developmental delays. - Counseling mental health and well-being therapy is provided. - Grateful Bread a food pantry that provides food to low-income households and community awareness and education. - Family advocacy small farms and gardens help people plan, afford, and start gardens, as well as grow and preserve their own nutritious food.